elliottwilliams/xinu-xit/README.md

   coordinated sequence of tests across them.
 This should be useful for integration testing, where behavior of the entire networking stack is observed.
-- [ ] Time measurement. xit will keep track of how long tests run, and kill tests that take too long.

-xit is pronounced "exit" and is a portmanteau of "xinu" and "test".

 [xinu]: http://www.xinu.cs.purdue.edu
 [lab]: http://www.xinu.cs.purdue.edu/#lab